pouriavj/book-note/README.md

 ---

 > \[!WARNING\]
-> ⚠️ The current login system provides a basic first-level authentication using in-memory variables for user sessions.
-It works for multiple users, but it is not fully secure.
-A more robust, session-based authentication using Passport.js and bcrypt will be implemented > in a future update.
+> The current login system provides a basic first-level authentication using in-memory variables for user sessions.
+> It works for multiple users, but it is **not fully secure**.
+A more robust, session-based authentication using **Passport.js** and **bcrypt** will be implemented in a future update.

 ---